 Ensure the correct appointment categories and types are visible to students

-- Verify that the correct categories and types are visible to that student
+- Verify that the correct categories, types, dates/times, and mediums are visible to that student.

-Best Practice: If you have qualifications set on your appointment types, repeat this process with multiple students of varying qualifications and for each appointment type
+Best Practice: If you have qualifications set on your appointment types, repeat this process with multiple students of varying qualifications and for each impacted appointment type.

 Sign up for an appointment as a student and approve it as a career services user

-- Switch back to your career services view
+- Switch users back to your career services view.

-- Navigate to the appointments page and choose to approve the appointment
+- Navigate to the appointments page and approve the appointment.

 Launch the check-in kiosk and check-in for your appointment as a student

-- Navigate to your appointment tab and click “Check-in Kiosk”
+- For in-person appointments, navigate to Appointments and click the “Check-in Kiosk” tab.

-- Select your office location, career center, and if you allow drop in appointments.
+- Select your office location, career center, and if you will allow drop in appointments.